pulumi/docs/content/docs/reference/pkg/gcp/bigquery/job.md

 WRITE_TRUNCATE: If the table already exists, BigQuery overwrites the table data and uses the schema from the query result.
 WRITE_APPEND: If the table already exists, BigQuery appends the data to the table.
 WRITE_EMPTY: If the table already exists and contains data, a 'duplicate' error is returned in the job result.
-The default value is WRITE_EMPTY.
 Each action is atomic and only occurs if BigQuery is able to complete the job successfully.
 Creation, truncation and append actions occur as one atomic update upon job completion.
 {{% /md %}}</dd>